 The 32-year-old was a true workhorse, throwing an MLB-high 241 2/3 innings, an MLB-best five complete games, and tied for first in the NL with two shutouts.
 Wainwright finished third in the league with 219 strikeouts and had 10 starts with no walks issued.
 He was second in the NL with just 1.3 free passes per nine innings.

 Wainwright was chosen by his peers to be a member of the National League All-Star Team, his second selection, and was NL Pitcher of the Month in June.
-The Georgia native led his club to the best regular-season record in the Senior Circuit, was named the League Championship Series Most Valuable Player and is currently pitching for them in the World Series.
+The Georgia native led his club to the best regular-season record in the Senior Circuit, was named the League Division Series Most Valuable Player by The Cardinal Nation and is currently pitching for them in the World Series.

 Adam Wainwright is a worthy and frankly, obvious selection as The Cardinal Nation/Scout.com St. Louis Cardinals Starting Pitcher of the Year for 2013 and should be around to compete for many more in the future.